-Bill Clinton Gets Thrown Under the Bus — the Age of Clinton Is Over
+Bill Clinton Gets Thrown Under the Bus - the Age of Clinton Is Over - www.independentsentinel.com

 Politico refers to Gillibrand as a former Blue Dog who re-invented herself as a Progressive when in fact, she was always a Progressive masquerading as a Blue Dog.

-She ran on the pro-Second Amendment ticket during her first election because that is what her constituents upstate expected, but after one conversation with Chuck Schumer, the current Senate minority leader, she became a gun control activist.
+She ran on the pro-Second Amendment ticket during her first election because that is what her constituents in upstate New York expected, but after one conversation with Chuck Schumer, the current Senate minority leader, she became a gun control activist.

 A former Hillary aide Maria Cardona joined in the bashfest, “I admire her for speaking out and for being really honest and blunt and brutal about it, even when it comes to Democrats and even when it comes to President Clinton.”

 Gillibrand made her comments during the NY Times podcast and pivoted the interview to Trump’s alleged sexual transgressions.
 It’s always about Trump for Democrats.
+She attempted to say things were different in the 1990s, but does she honestly believe rape and sexual molestation weren’t despicable in the ’90s?

+“Things have changed today, and I think under those circumstances, there should be a very different reaction.
+And I think in light of this conversation, we should have a very different conversation about President Trump, and a very different conversation about allegations against him,” she said.

 Clinton ally Philippe Reines — a longtime aide to the former secretary of state — lashed out at Gillibrand on Twitter.